Story at a glance:

 BIM, or building information modeling, can also be a catalyst for better building, as it invites contractors, owners, architects, engineers, and whole project teams to get on the same page early on in the design process.

-This shared resource establishes a basis for decision-making throughout a project’s life cycle and assists in problem solving, solution simulations, and impact analysis, according to Dustin Anderson, vice president and general manager of Sage, which offers construction accounting and estimating software solutions.
+This shared resource establishes a basis for decision-making throughout a project’s life cycle and assists in problem solving, solution simulations, and impact analysis, according to Dustin Stephens, global head of construction at Sage, which offers construction financial, operations, and preconstruction software solutions.

 7. Use Sustainable Building Materials